Vestavia Hills church shooting

-The Vestavia Hills church shooting occurred on June 16, 2022 at 6:22 p.m. local time in Vestavia Hills, a suburb of Birmingham, Alabama.
+The Vestavia Hills church shooting occurred on June 16, 2022, at 6:22 p.m. local time in Vestavia Hills, a suburb of Birmingham, Alabama.
 A man entered the St. Stephen's Episcopal Church and opened fire during a potluck meeting, which the church had previously advertised.
 Two people were killed at the scene, a third died later in hospital, and the suspect is subsequently in custody.
-The suspect was a 70 year old Birmingham man named Robert Findlay Smith (born December 23, 1951), a gun dealer.
+The suspect was a 70-year-old Birmingham man named Robert Findlay Smith (born December 23, 1951), a gun dealer.
+On May 2, 2023, Smith pled guilty in the shooting and was sentenced to life without parole.